 Chion-ji Temple hosts a fabulous handicraft market on the 15th of every month.
 It’s a great place to pick up unique, locally made souvenirs during your travels to Kyoto.
 It’s also a good chance to see Japan’s alternative community and local expats.

-16 August 2019
+16 August 2025

 Event: Gozan no Okuribi

-Location: various places in Kyoto city
+Location: Various places in Kyoto city

-Time: starts at 8:00pm
+Time: Starts at 8:00pm

 Admission: Free

 This is the crowning event of the month of August.
 More commonly known as the “Daimonji Fire Festival,” this is when they set those massive Chinese characters on the hills around town ablaze.
 The main mountain is the eponymous Daimonji, which towers over Ginkaku-ji Temple and the rest of northern Higashiyama.
-It’s set alight promptly at 8pm, and the other four mountains are set alight in counterclockwise fashion every 15 minutes.
-The best places to view the scene include from the east side of Yoshida-yama, parts of the Imperial Palace Park (Gosho), parts of the Kamo-gawa Riverbank, and, if you can afford it, a hotel rooftop beergarden.
+It’s set alight promptly at 8:00pm, and the other four mountains are set alight in counterclockwise fashion every 15 minutes.
+The best places to view the scene include from the east side of Yoshida-yama, parts of the Imperial Palace Park (Gosho), parts of the Kamo-gawa Riverbank, and, if you can afford it, a hotel rooftop beer garden.

 Event: Arashiyama Toro Nagashi (Lantern Floating Ceremony)

-Location: vicinity of Arashiyama Togetsukyo Bridge
+Location: Vicinity of Arashiyama Togetsukyo Bridge

-Time: around 7:00pm-9:00pm
+Time: around 7:00am-9:00pm

-21 August 2019
+21 August 2025

 Event: Kobo-san Market